githedgehog/docs/docs/vlab/demo.md

 spine-02   spine         VS-05           18m       4          4          v0.23.0
 ```

-As you can see columns `APPLIED` and `APPLIEDG` are equal which means that requested configuration was applied.
+In this example, the values in columns `APPLIED` and `APPLIEDG` are equal which means that the requested configuration
+has been applied.

 ## Setting up networking on test servers

-You can use `hhfab vlab ssh` on the host to ssh into the test servers and configure networking there.
+You can use `hhfab vlab ssh` on the host to SSH into the test servers and configure networking there.
 For example, for
-both server-01 (MCLAG attached to both leaf-01 and leaf-02) we need to configure bond with a vlan on top of it and for
+both `server-01` (MCLAG attached to both `leaf-01` and `leaf-02`) we need to configure a bond with a VLAN on top of it
-the server-05 (single-homed unbundled attached to leaf-03) we need to configure just a vlan and they both will get an
+and for the `server-05` (single-homed unbundled attached to `leaf-03`) we need to configure just a VLAn and they both
-IP address from the DHCP server.
-You can use `ip` command to configure networking on the servers or use little helper
+will get an IP address from the DHCP server.
+You can use the `ip` command to configure networking on the servers or use
-preinstalled by Fabricator on test servers.
+the little helper preinstalled by Fabricator on test servers.

-For server-01:
+For `server-01`:

 ```console
 core@server-01 ~ $ hhnet cleanup